Pencilfish: Complete Care Guide (Nannostomus spp.)

 Community Tank Mates

-In general, pencil fish are considered peaceful fish that can be kept with a variety of tank mates.
+In general, pencil fish are considered peaceful fish that is kept with a variety of tank mates.
 However, there are a few stories about a school of pencil fish being very aggressive to each other and to other fish.

 It should be noted that pencil fish can become considerably aggressive for several reasons.
 Pencil fish can become territorial during feeding times and breeding periods.
 Try to keep your fish well fed and feed in a separate part of the tank away from the other species.
 Add additional fish if there is intraspecies aggression.